 Manuscript received 31 Mar.
 2015; accepted 1 Aug.
-2015; date of publication xx Aug.
+2015; date of publication xxAuo.
 2015: date of current version 25 Oct.
 2015.
 For information on obtaining reprints of this article, please send e-mail so: svcg@computer.org.

-As the body of research and existing tools has grown, the commiworkflow (e.g., [34]), while other interpretations focus on the history For these reasons, a substantial amount of research in the areas of of insights and hypotheses (e.g., [70]).
+As the body of research and existing tools has grown, the commi workflow (e.g., [34]), while other interpretations focus on the history For these reasons, a substantial amount of research in the areas of of insights and hypotheses (e.g., [70]).
 Although many researchers the provenance research, this does not entirely resolve the challenge

-Our goal in this paper is to organize the different types of provenance information and purposes for why they are desired in information visualization, scientific visualization, and visual analytics We present an organizational framework as a conceptual model that categorizes and describes the primary components of provenance types and purposes.
+Our goal in this paper is to organize the different types of provenance information and purposes for why they are desired in information visualization, scientific visualization, and visual analytics. and purposes.
 Further, we discuss the relationships between these factors and considerations when capturing provenance information Our organizational framework is intended to help researchers specify types of provenance and coordinate design knowledge across projects In addition, our organization can be used to guide the selection of evaluation methodology and the comparison of study outcomes in provenance research.